 The Legislature appropriated \$250,000 to DAGS for UHCDC to conduct a TOD Proof of Concept study for a key community site.
 DAGS selected the Līhu'e Civic Center area to examine the TOD potential of the State-owned former Līhu'e Police Station site.
 The project work will incorporate and complement the County's Līhu'e Town Center revitalization efforts.
-Stakeholder engagement and work on preliminary concepts is proceeding.
+Stakeholder engagement and work on preliminary concepts is scheduled to start in 2023.